TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 The project itself was much more straightforward than the previous section, which was by design.
 I wanted to keep it a bit more contained and smaller, but still interesting, of which I think I did a decent job.
 It still had a bit of math in the form of finding an equation for the Legendre Polynomials, but I think that's part of the fun.
 Truthfully, I think the hardest part was either the making sure the coefficients for the Legendre Polynomials were correct or figuring out how to plot the surface color graph.
 The former was just difficult because it was a lot of math, and the latter was difficult because of how annoying reading the documentation is.
 There are different documentation for different versions (obviously), which just makes finding the correct type of information all the more difficult.

-The last part of the project I want to talk about is the creation og the GUI.
+The last part of the project I want to talk about is the creation of the GUI.
 I'm sticking to my guns about using PyQt6 over Tkinter, and so far I think it's been a good idea.
 This project marks 3 that I've done using the library while I have two projects in Tkinter, and it has made things just a little easier to understand.
 I still am fairly certain I'm not making them very well, but I have no idea how else to go about doing so.
 That being said, I can tell that working with it is more or less paying off.
 This GUI I think looks the nicest out of all of them, and it didn't feel like a slog to make.

 Overall, I enjoyed this project and I'm happy with how it turned out.
 I think it's one of the more slicker looking projects I've made so far and I'm curious to see if I'm nearing my limit in quality.
 Looking ahead in the book, it seems we're reaching the point where the concepts are going to take off in complexity.
 The remaining two sections in this Chapter look pretty involved and everything seems to be building off each other.
 However, I am hopeful and excited to see what the next project brings.

+### Concluding Thoughts
+This project had almost the opposite problem that the previous section had.
+This section had a rather small and limited coding project, while the self imposed exercise suffered from a lot of bloat.
+I wanted to save most of this discourse on the bloat to this section as it deals with the project overall.

+I had big ambitions with the self imposed exercise, and, as mentions, they did not come to fruition.
+Truthfully, I am okay with this, but it did feel a bit like I left stuff out because I didn't finish everything I wanted.
+I ended up going down a large rabbit hole with the different integration techniques as well as how to best evaluate the quadrupole moment.
+This ended up taking a decent amount of the project, and I feel like I could spend many days on this topic alone.
+Eventually, I realized I was spending too much time on the exercise and needed to move on and just call it quits, even if my answer wasn't entirely satisfactory.

+This section quickly became one of my favorite for the chapter.
+Initially I wasn't too excited about this section, and was rather confused on how this actually applied to anything, and this phase lasted a little while after I finished reading the section.
+As I went through with the coding project and exercise, I ended up having a lot of fun, and ended up getting lost reading the different resources on this topic.
+Unfortunately, this was probably one of the more harder sections to explain to my friends, which made sharing my excitement rather difficult.

+One last thing I want to mention before closing off is that I really really need to be okay with doing less and ending sooner.
+The overall project is going to take much much longer than I expected if I keep going on deep dives every time I can.
+In terms of this document, it is the longest by any section, and took me really long in order to complete.
+That being said, the completion of this project got delayed by around 3 weeks due to outside forces (getting really sick, and tendonitis in my left hand).

+Overall, I really liked this project and section, and I look forward to having fun with these concepts moving forward.
+I need to be a bit better with project and exercise bloat, but I have hope that I will learn from my mistakes and continue to improve in that regard as well.
+Time for the next project!